Sablayan, Mindoro: Your best bet for an awesome summer getaway

 April 06, 2015 Beach Camping

-These three were the highlights of our recent vacation, which took years of dreaming, weeks of planning, and hours of travel.
+These three wonders marked the highlights of our recent vacation—a dream years in the making, weeks of meticulous planning, and hours of exhilarating travel.

 Just look at who welcomed us to the island.

-The island can be reached via 20 minutes boat ride from Sablayan.
-We chose to rent a glass bottom boat through the Sablayan Tourism Office and it was a wonderful experience, especially when we spotted a turtle.
+The island is accessible by a 20-minute boat ride from Sablayan.
+We rented a glass-bottom boat through the Sablayan Tourism Office and it heightened our experience, especially when we were delighted by the sight of a turtle.

-We paid also an environmental fee of P 55.00 each.
-Since we were guests of the resorts, we were exempted from the entrance fee.
+We also paid an environmental fee of P 55.00 each.
+Fortunately, as guests of the resorts, we were exempted from the entrance fee.

-We were also required to take a dinner buffet of P 470.00 each.
-We expected alcohol to be expensive at the resort but we were surprised to find out that beer was only P 50.00.
+For dining, we were obliged to partake in a dinner buffet priced at P 470.00 each.
+While we anticipated alcohol to be pricey, we were pleasantly surprised to find that beer was only P 50.00.
 Woohoo!

 The Family Room